9 Steps for Staying Healthy This Semester

 When Should I Visit University Urgent Care?

 Even the healthiest college students come down with the occasional illness.
 It’s important to seek medical attention if you’re not feeling well.
 Not only will it help diagnose and treat the problem, but seeing a healthcare provider can help ensure your illness is nothing serious.
 Our urgent care facility is conveniently located on the edge of campus in Fort Worth, Texas.
-Our compassionate team of board-certified nurses treats patients throughout the community, and we aren’t limited to university students.
+Our compassionate team of ER nurses treats patients throughout the community, and we aren’t limited to university students.

 With little to no wait time, we’re here to provide full-service urgent care services that’ll put you on the path to better health.
 Give us a call at (817) 439-9539 or check wait times and book an appointment online.